swiss-ai-center/a-guide-to-mlops/presentation/README.md

 </div>

-## The fence
+## Our scope

 <!--
 Speaker notes:

 This is the fence.
-This is the boundary.
+This is our scope — what we cover and what we do not cover.

 This guide is not:
 - a heavy, all-in-one MLOps platform